Skip to main content

 Mom and daughter reading book on sofa

-Working together at home and school, and with the child's health care provider, families may find treatment options include:
+Working together at home and school, and with the children's health care team, families may find treatment options include:

 Behavior and communication therapies